 Charges and authorizations

 When you place an order, your card may first be authorized for the full amount seen in your order confirmation email.
 You may also see a buffer to cover differences in item prices and other fees.
-If you're applying a promo code or credit on an order containing items from multiple stores, you may see your card authorized for the full amount at first.
+If you're applying a promo code or discount code to an order containing items from multiple stores, you may also see your card authorized for the full amount at first.

-- The charge will be processed through Google Payments.
-You’ll see separate charges for each store you order from if you order from multiple stores, as well as a separate charge from Google for the shipping & service fee.
+The charge will be processed through Google Pay.
+You’ll see separate charges for each store you order from, as well as a separate charge from Google for the shipping & service fee.

-- You’ll see the final and actual amount charged to your card in 7–10 business days.
+Typically you’ll see the final and actual amount charged to your card in 7–10 business days.
 You can confirm this amount:

 - in the email confirming your order is on its way

 If you cancel your order or return an item, it may also take 7–10 business days for the authorization to be removed.

 Your final charge will include the appropriate sales tax based on your order.
 Keep the following in mind:

 - The “Estimated Tax” at checkout may include other fees and may be an overestimate.
 It will be adjusted if they don’t apply to your order.
 The final amount will be reflected in your final charge.

 - Sales tax is calculated based on the delivery address.